unicef-polymer/etools-dropdown/README.md

 # \<etools-dropdown\> and \<etools-dropdown-multi\>

-Dropdown menu with search and single option selection When the `optionValue` property is `Number` (in the options array of objects), the type is preserved, it's not converted to string.
+Dropdown menu with search and single/multiple option(s) selection.
+For documentation details see component demo (`npm i`, `polymer serve`)

 ## Usage